alum-challenges/alum-challenges/challenges/problems/test.md

 ## Blocks

+## Blocks
-/// details | Did you know? open: True
+/// details | Did you know?
+    open: True

-You can create a note with Blocks! /// /// details | Hidden note!
+You can create a note with Blocks!
+///
+/// details | Hidden note!

-Secret hint inside ///
+Secret hint inside
+///